sharils/awesome/readme.md

 ## Generator

 - [generator-awesome-list](https://github.com/dar5hak/generator-awesome-list "GitHub - dar5hak/generator-awesome-list: Yeoman generator for GitHub awesome lists") - This list uses `npx --package yo --package generator-awesome-list yo awesome-list` to generate the boilerplate.

+## Git

+- [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/ "A successful Git branching model » nvie.com") - Most adopted industrial git workflow.
+Don't confuse this with the *gitworkflows* comes with git.
+When people talk about git flow, it's usually this one.
+- [Git - gitworkflows Documentation](https://git-scm.com/docs/gitworkflows "Git - gitworkflows Documentation") - See how git itself uses git, you can also type `man gitworkflows`.
+BTW the *SEPARATE CHANGES* is worth reading regardless of which work flow you adopt.
+- [The gitworkflows(7) illustrated](https://www.slideshare.net/ktateish/the-gitworkflows7-illustrated "The gitworkflows(7) illustrated") - Explain the workflow git itself uses with illustration

 ## Learning